Aktualisiert am 26. Juni 2019

 Dieser Artikel ist nicht auf Deutsch verfügbar.
 Im deutschen Better Business Hub haben Sie Zugang zu allen auf Deutsch und Englisch erschienen Artikeln.

-In 2018 the UTZ label appeared on 15,000 products across 130 countries helping brands to demonstrate their commitment to sustainable sourcing.
+In 2019 more than 1300 companies sourced UTZ certified coffee, cocoa or tea and sold it in 130 consuming countries to demonstrate their commitment to sustainable sourcing.
 Everyone should be able to trust the UTZ label, so we have clear rules for how it can be used.

 The UTZ label is a guarantee for consumers that their purchase is supporting sustainable farming and provides independent back up to a brand’s sustainability story.
 We review 45 labeling requests every day and work with our members to make sure the UTZ label is always used correctly.
 This is key to the credibility of our program.